Global Quantitative Food Losses and Waste for Each Commodity Group per Year

 Slide Content

 This PowerPoint slide illustrates the percentage of food waste for different commodity groups per year, presenting a compelling visual of food waste statistics in an informative manner.
 It reveals that 30% of cereals are wasted, with industrialized countries discarding 286 million tons of cereal products.
-Fruits and Vegetables account for the highest waste at 45%, noting that almost half of all produced are wasted.
-Oilseeds and Pulses see 20% of global production lost, while Roots and Tubers also face a significant waste percentage of 45%, with North America and Oceania contributing 5,814,000 tons of waste on consumption alone.
+Fruits and vegetables account for the highest waste at 45%, noting that almost half of all produced are wasted.
+Oilseeds and pulses see 20% of global production lost, while roots and tubers also face a significant waste percentage of 45%, with North America and Oceania contributing 5,814,000 tons of waste on consumption alone.

 Graphical Look